igordgeorgiev/slot-task/README.md

 The rest is build on top

+- `npm run start` - should be enough to start the game at localhost:8080

+About the boilerplate:

 # Pixi.js TypeScript Boilerplate

 A beginner-friendly template for building interactive graphics and games using Pixi.js with TypeScript and Webpack.
 This boilerplate simplifies the setup process, allowing developers to quickly start creating engaging web experiences.